art-institute-of-chicago/gauguin-microsite/source/_artworks/tehamana.md

 creditAccessionNumber: "The Art Institute of Chicago, gift of Mr. and Mrs. Charles Deering McCormick, 1980.613"
 ---

-The subject of this portrait is Tehamana, Gauguin’s vahine (lover) in Tahiti.
+The subject of this portrait is Tehamana, Gauguin’s _vahine_ f(lover) in Tahiti.
 She sits in front of a wall decorated with two rows of mysterious hieroglyphs and images of an idol, the goddess Hina.